next-exp/sw-docs/docs/source/esmeralda.rst

 Apart from that, it is relevant to remind that the energy of the input hits cannot be used directly in the high-level analysis because of two reasons:

  #.
 It is stored according to the **pes** scale (thanks to the *ADC-to-pes* conversion of the PMT waveforms performed in :doc:`irene`).
  #.
-It must be corrected due to different processes that degrades the light collection.
+It must be corrected due to different processes that degrade the light collection.

-With all the information presented above, oce could realize that the SiPM-based hits that enter the city must suffer some modification in order to be useful for the later analysis.
-The explanation of this process is the main purpose of this section.
+With all the information presented above, one could realize that the SiPM-based hits that enter the city must suffer some modifications in order to be useful for the later analysis.
+The explanation of these processes is the main purpose of this section.

 .. _Energy reassignment:

 **Reassignment of the hits energy**

 The main features of the input dst, as well as how events might contain hits with non-defined (``NaN``) charge --which leads to non-defined position at the *XY* plane-- has been commented above.
 As a consequence of this last fact, the first thing to do consists in applying a cut on the charge of hits in order to deal with this issue.
 Besides that, this selection also removes the hits with very low charge, aiming to obtain a "cleaner" version of the event, what will allow us to perform a better reconstruction in the posterior analysis.
-Therefore, if one hit does not pass the charge threshold (``threshold_charge_low`` or ``threshold_charge_high``, depending on the case), its energy is charged-weighted redistributed between those one that do pass the cut and belong to the same time slice.
+Therefore, if one hit does not pass the charge threshold (``threshold_charge_low`` or ``threshold_charge_high``, depending on the case), its energy is charged-weighted redistributed between those ones that do pass the cut and belong to the same time slice.
 After that, the hit will be removed from the dst.
 In case none of the hits for a given slice is above the threshold, a new hit containing all the redistributed energy is created at the same *Z* coordinate position, with: ``Q = NaN`` and ``X = Y = 0``.

-At this point, the dst may include time slices with undefined charge (although defined energy) as a result of the prvious step.
-This issue is now addressed by redistributing their energy among the closest hits along the *Z*-axis, and that comprise the same ``npeak`` (S2 peak) if ``same_peak = True``.
+At this point, the dst may include time slices with undefined charge (although defined energy) as a result of the previous step.
+This issue is now addressed by redistributing their energy among the closest hits along the *Z*-axis, and that comprise the same ``npeak`` (S2 peak) in case  ``same_peak`` is set to *True*.
 This energy sharing is proportional to the energy of the "good" hits.
 If all hits within a peak are ``NaN``, the S2 would be reconstructed as being empty.